Interview – Steve Harris of Iron Maiden & British Lion

 Cryptic Rock – That is wonderful.
 On the other side, doing the rigorous touring you have done through the decades, how have you stayed healthy?

 Steve Harris – It is difficult.
 You try to eat well on the road, but it is tough.
-When I’m home, not on tour, I can eat very well, keep fit and stuff like that.
+When I’m home, not on tour, I can eat very well, keep fit, and stuff like that.
 When you tour it is difficult.
-It’s almost you just do the best you can do in given situations, it’s not easy.
+It’s almost like you just do the best you can do in given situations, it’s not easy.

 Cryptic Rock – It has to be a challenge.
 You have these shows with British Lion and the new album out.
 What comes thereafter?

 Steve Harris – We’ve got some touring with Maiden in Australia and Japan.
 Then Maiden has more festivals in Europe as well.
-I’m doing some shows in between times on some of the days where we have a few days off with Maiden.
+I’m doing some shows in between times on some of the days when we have a few days off with Maiden.
 I’ve fit a few shows in, I think about eight or so – four are festivals and the others are clubs.
 Usually the night before Maiden plays and the other show is the day after.
-I’ve never done that before, it should be interesting.
+I’ve never done that before, so it should be interesting.

 Cryptic Rock – Wow, that sounds like a lot, but fun.
 With this being your first British Lion tour in the USA, can we expect more touring with the band here?